IgorGulyaev/zsdevel/wp-content/plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 3.3.1 =
+* Done the update of the Facebook SDK to latest.
+* Done the bug fixings for the error appearing "force_ssl_login" deprecation.
+* Done the bug fixings for the issue appearing for the facebook login when "Strict mode for Redirect URIs" is enabled.

+= 3.3.0 =
+* Updated the information for the creation of facebook app for social login in note section.

+= 3.2.9 =
+* Done the plugin compactibility tests with wordpress version 4.8
+* Removal of unncessary commented codes from the plugin.

 = 3.2.8 =
 * Done the checking if there already exist the google oauth class as it's creating error if other plugin already included it.